 In Short: Quick Answers

-Will Liam Hemsworth be good as Geralt?
+Was Liam Hemsworth good as Geralt?

-What book is Witcher Season 4 based on?
+What books does Witcher Season 4 adapt?

 Why did Henry Cavill leave The Witcher?